gdamdam/awesome-decentralized-web/README.md

 - [Shift](https://www.shiftnrg.org) - Decentralized hosting infrastructure for dApps. **Discontinued!**
 - [StrongLink](https://github.com/btrask/stronglink) - A searchable, syncable, content-addressable notetaking system **Discontinued!**
 - [Swarm](https://github.com/ethersphere/swarm) - A distributed storage platform and content distribution service of the Ethereum stack. **Discontinued!** (repository archived).
-- [Tahrir](https://github.com/sanity/tahrir) - Looks and feels like twitter but encrypted and anonymized and decentralized and only you hold the keys. **Discontinued!**
+- [Tahrir](https://github.com/sanity/tahrir) - Looks and feels like Twitter but encrypted and anonymized and decentralized and only you hold the keys. **Discontinued!**
-- [trsst](https://github.com/TrsstProject/trsst) - Looks and feels like twitter but encrypted and anonymized and decentralized and only you hold the keys. **Discontinued!**
+- [trsst](https://github.com/TrsstProject/trsst) - Looks and feels like Twitter but encrypted and anonymized and decentralized and only you hold the keys. **Discontinued!**
 - [Twister](http://twister.net.co/) - A fully decentralized P2P microblogging platform leveraging the free software implementations of Bitcoin and BitTorrent protocols. **Discontinued!**
 - [Webnative](https://github.com/oddsdk/ts-odd) - JavaScript library that decouples user data from apps and hosts it on IPFS. **Discontinued!** (Fission shut down in 2024).
-- [Wikipediap2p](https://guerrerocarlos.github.io/WikiP2P.org/) - A p2p version of wikipedia. **Discontinued!**
+- [Wikipediap2p](https://guerrerocarlos.github.io/WikiP2P.org/) - A peer-to-peer version of Wikipedia. **Discontinued!**
 - [ZeroNet](https://zeronet.io/) - A peer-to-peer web built on the Bitcoin cryptography for addressing, and identity and Namecoin for .bit domains. **Discontinued!** (community fork: [zeronet-conservancy](https://github.com/zeronet-conservancy/zeronet-conservancy)).

 ## Other Related Lists